minvws/nl-covid19-coronacheck-app-coordination/docs/Distribution.md

 ## F-Droid Store

-We are currently investigating the possibility of offering an official build of the CoronaCheck app for the f-droid store.
+We are currently investigating the possibility of offering an official build of the CoronaCheck app for the F-Droid store.

 ## APK file